ona-li-toki-e-jan-Epiphany-tawa-mi/paltepuk/data/webroot/content/programming.md

 description = 'programming resources'
 +++

-I'm a big fan of programming as a recreational activity.
-It teaches a plethora of skills, sharpens the mind, and is really satisfying when you do something cool.

-Finding documentation, though, can sometimes be a real pain (i.e. with Nix/NixOS,) so I've compiled a list of resources here that I've found and think would be good to share.
+Finding documentation, can sometimes be a real pain (i.e. with Nix/NixOS,) so I've compiled a list of resources here that I've found and think would be good to share for things I found hard t of find.

 ## Nix/NixOS - [https://nixos.org](https://nixos.org)